DevExpress-Examples/asp-net-core-dashboard-custom-item-tutorials/readme.md

 <!-- default file list end -->

-# ASP.NET Core Dashboard - Custom Item Tutorials
+# Dashboard for ASP.NET Core - Custom Item Tutorials

 The example contains the source code of the scripts created in this step-by-step tutorials.